 You should also be prepared to ask the same question in different ways so that you can get a variety of answers.
 Make sure you ask open-ended questions.

-One important thing to keep in mind when scheduling a sales meeting is that people will often say no at first due to lack of time or not feeling like they meet your requirements, so it’s worthwhile being persistent.
+When setting up a sales meeting, it’s important to keep in mind that people will often say no first due to lack of time or not feeling like they meet your requirements, so being persistent is important.

 Following up with your prospects is a crucial part of the sales process, but it can be tricky to know what to say and when to say it.

 Planning your follow-ups in advance gives you time to properly prepare for each conversation.
 It also demonstrates your commitment to doing business with them.

 As a result, you are able to manage your schedule more effectively and make the most of all upcoming opportunities.

 The best way is by sending an email within 24 hours after a call with certain questions or requests listed in it.
 This can be asking about their business pain points (if not already discussed on the call) and their availability for another meeting.

 Then, follow up with another email within 48 hours after that asking them to schedule a time for your next conversation.